baldwindavid/simply_authem/README.md

         active: false

-Your file may be is simple as this for a single user authenticated by email...
+Your file may be as simple as this for a single user authenticated by email...

     authentication_fields:
       - email